Free Shipping On U.S. Orders $75+

 Here are a few factors that can affect your hair’s unique needs:

-Hair follicle shape – If you have a round follicle, your hair is likely to be straight.
-If the follicle is oval or oblong, your hair will grow in a curlier pattern.
+- Hair follicle shape – If you have a round follicle, your hair is likely to be straight.
+If the follicle is oval or oblong, your hair will be in a curlier pattern.

 As you can guess, a lady with loose curls may crave volume, while her friend with z-curls might need more hydration, since sebum has a long, windy road down to the end of each hair fiber.